Image Search vs. Text Search in eCommerce

 Tagalys can start working with an eCommerce company across any vertical and start showing improvements from day one.
 That is why we never hesitated to take on clients that sell apparel, shoes, accessories, jewelry, food and building material as long as they meet certain minimum requirements of scale.
 This is because, our engine relies on text data that is usually available in various parts of the product catalog and unlike image recognition we do not need any training data (vast sums), to reach a 90% accuracy in auto-generating tags.

 Image recognition products that are vertical focused extract tags from the image.
-The advantages are that if the engine is trained properly, it has the ability to extract fine details tags at scale with over a 90% accuracy.
-Hence an image of a dress can lead to extraction of externally visible tags tied to color, length, sleeve, neck, design etc., Text tagging engines like Tagalys rely on the content, hence if such details are missing they will not be considered in the analytics of visitor-product engagement.
+The advantages are that if the engine is trained properly, it has the ability to extract fine detail tags at scale with over a 90% accuracy.
+Hence an image of a dress can lead to the extraction of externally visible tags tied to color, length, sleeve, neck, design, etc., Text tagging engines like Tagalys rely on the content, hence if such details are missing they will not be considered in the analytics of visitor-product engagement.
 But this also means if Tagalys cannot find such tags, nor can your online visitors or search engines like Google that rely on text data to understand the product better.
-Hence it is in every retailer’s best interest to ensure all details about the product are clearly outlined in the product catalog to promote improved product discovery both in the website and also in search engines.
+Hence it is in every retailer’s best interest to ensure all details about the product are clearly outlined in the product catalog to promote improved product discovery both on the website and also in search engines.

 The second question is how much of an added benefit will the retailer have in terms of engagement/conversion/revenues by auto extracting tags from images?
 As mentioned below, costs for such a high accuracy image extraction engine are higher than text tagging, leading to higher prices for the customer.

-As text-based tagging does not require vast sums of training data to get started, but on available data, our cost are much lower than image recognition companies.
+As text-based tagging does not require vast sums of training data to get started, but on available data, our cost is much lower than image recognition companies.
 The costs for an image recognition company are not only acquiring vast volumes of images to build a database but also the time it takes them to create this database as that impacts the NPV of cash on hand.
 As our costs are lower, these savings are passed on to you, the customer.

 A personalization engine like Tagalys can be applied to any channel where a visitor is likely to discover products.
-This could be a listing page, search results or a recommendations widgets.
+This could be a listing page, search results or recommendations widgets.

 Visual or image recognition engines, whose core competency is to identify the image and the metadata (tags) from the image is best applied in the Similar products recommendation widget.
 That being said, we recently worked with a jewelry retailer who switched from an Image Recognition to Tagalys recommendations and realized cost savings in monthly fees and higher revenues driven by better conversion from our recommendation engine.